-Biodiversity;

-- Water;

-- Population;
+Biodiversity;Water;

-Climatic factors;
+Population;Climatic factors;

-- Human health;

-Material assets;
+Human health; Material assets;

-- Fauna;

-Flora;
+■ Fauna; ■ Cultural heritage; and

-Landscape.
+■ Flora; ■ Landscape.

-Soil;

-1.4.9 SA expands on the list above by requiring a broader range of social and economic issues to be assessed.
-Government guidance on SA does not specify what those issues should be, however it is the role of this report to identify the scope of issues to be assessed by the SA and presented in the Sustainability Report.
+- Soil; - 1.4.9 SA expands on the list above by requiring a broader range of social and economic issues to be assessed.
+Government guidance on SA does not specify what those issues should be, however it is the role of this report to identify the scope of issues to be assessed by the SA and presented in the Sustainability Report. - 1.5 SUSTAINABLE DEVELOPMENT - 1.5.1 Sustainable development is at the heart of the planning system, as set out by the National Planning Policy Framework (NPPF) (March 2012), which states that: